 For the latest COVID-19 information call our business travel team to find out before you travel: 0116 264 5270

 It is worth noting, too, that in some countries – most notably the United States – very little medical care is free, even in emergency situations.
 Couple that with the fact that the American health care system is the most expensive one in the world, and you can find your company suddenly taking on a serious debt – if you aren’t prepared.

 Make sure that the people doing the travelling qualify for the insurance.
 If you are using contractors, for example, who are not officially your employees, but are travelling with your equipment or cash, or are just as important as employees in a given situation, make sure they are covered under the policy.

 You don’t want to find out, after a problem, that you were not as well protected as you thought you were.

 If you don’t have any travel insurance products in your current company insurance, there is no need to panic.
 Travel insurance to cover business trips is available from travel agencies and travel management companies as well.

 In fact, with their expertise and market volume (especially with regard to travel management companies), you’re probably better off purchasing your insurance through them.
-You’ll know you have appropriate coverage, and you’ll have an experienced person to help you if there is need to use it.
+You’ll know you have appropriate coverage, and you’ll have an experienced person to help you if there is a need to use it.

 It’s easy to set up